-FNAI has partnered with the Florida Forest Service to develop a spatial database that will serve as the central repository for data on the distribution and ecological condition of longleaf pine ecosystems in Florida.
+FNAI is working with partners to develop a spatial database that will serve as the central repository for data on the occurrence and ecological condition of longleaf pine ecosystems across the southeast..

 The Biodiversity Matrix is a screening tool that provides immediate, free access to rare species occurrence information statewide.

 Download this pdf file from FNAI biologists, based on our training presentation at invasive plant workshops held in February and March 2017.

 The Mission of the Florida Natural Areas Inventory is to collect, interpret, and disseminate ecological information critical to the conservation of Florida's biological diversity.
 FNAI's database and expertise facilitate environmentally sound planning and natural resource management to protect the plants, animals, and communities that represent Florida's natural heritage.